aphexddb/helloworld/README.md

 ## Continuous Integration

 Continuous Integration is done via CircleCI.
+The [CI script](.circleci/config.yml) does the following:

+1. Runs tests
+2. Builds app
+3. Builds Docker container via the [`Dockerfile`](Dockerfile)
+4. Pushes the container to AWS ECS registry

+The Docker container is tagged using the `VERSION` file and the current hash.
+Ex: `0.1.0-7d375f8`

 ### Development